robrich/angular-tutorial/src/chapters/chapter05-template-forms.md

     }
     ```

-    * This code setups the call to the login API and and returns back an Observable.
+    * This code sets up the call to the login API and and returns back an Observable.
     * Note that this code is not called until someone subscribes to the login function which we will be doing next.

     <div class="alert alert-danger" role="alert">The API is setup for username/password validation.
 Make sure you do not use your real passwords as this is just a test API and not production secured.</div>